Indiana Jones: Background

-In 1973, George Lucas wrote The Adventures of Indiana Smith.
+In 1973 George Lucas wrote The Adventures of Indiana Smith.
 Like Star Wars, it was an opportunity to create a modern version of the movie serials of the 1930s and 1940s.
 Lucas discussed the concept with Philip Kaufman, who worked with him for several weeks and decided upon the Ark of the Covenant as the MacGuffin.
 The project was stalled when Clint Eastwood hired Kaufman to write The Outlaw Josey Wales.
 In May 1977, Lucas was in Maui, trying to escape the worldwide success of Star Wars.
 His friend and colleague Steven Spielberg was also there, on vacation from work on Close Encounters of the Third Kind.
-Spielberg told Lucas he was interested in making a James Bond film, but Lucas pitched him of an idea "better than James Bond", outlining the plot of Raiders of the Lost Ark.
-Spielberg loved it, calling it "a James Bond film without the hardware", and had the character's surname changed to Jones.
+Spielberg told Lucas he was interested in making a James Bond film, but Lucas pitched him an idea he claimed was "better than James Bond", outlining the plot of Raiders of the Lost Ark.
+Spielberg loved it, calling it "a James Bond film without the hardware", but didn't like the surname "Smith".
+Lucas then suggested "Indiana Jones", to which Spielberg agreed.
 Spielberg and Lucas made a deal with Paramount Pictures for five Indiana Jones films.

 Spielberg and Lucas aimed to make Indiana Jones and the Temple of Doom much darker, because of their personal moods following their respective breakups and divorces.
 Lucas made the film a prequel because he did not want the Nazis to be the villains again.
 He had ideas regarding the Monkey King and a haunted castle, but eventually created the Sankara Stones, that would be used in the film.
 He hired Willard Huyck and Gloria Katz to write the script; he knew of their interest in Indian culture.
 The major scenes that were dropped from Raiders of the Lost Ark were included in this film: an escape using a giant rolling gong as a shield, a fall out of a plane in a raft, and a mine cart chase.
 For the third film, Spielberg revisited the Monkey King and haunted castle concepts, before Lucas suggested the Holy Grail.
 Spielberg had previously rejected this as too ethereal, but then devised a father-son story and decided that "The Grail that everybody seeks could be a metaphor for a son seeking reconciliation with a father and a father seeking reconciliation with a son."